Getting a job reference

 If you think you've had a bad reference

-If you think your old employer’s given you a bad reference, you could ask the new employer to show you a copy of it.
-You can check what your old employer has said and ask them to change it if it’s not true.
+It's worth asking either your new or old employer to see a copy of your reference.
+They don't have to give you a copy of it but they might choose to.
+If they give you a copy, you can check what your old employer has said and ask them to change it if it’s not true.

 Asking your old employer to give a good reference next time